QuentinArnault/QATestKit/README.md

 This project is brought to you by Quentin Arnault and is under MIT License.

 Code for asynchronous test cases was inspired by https://github.com/akisute/SenAsyncTestCase.

-Request stubbing is base on OHHTTPStubs https://github.com/AliSoftware/OHHTTPStubs.
+Request stubbing is based on OHHTTPStubs https://github.com/AliSoftware/OHHTTPStubs.

 # TODO LIST
  - fast fixture loading
  - better asserts macros
  - cocoapod compatibility
+ - OCMock integration
+ - OCHamcrest integration
  - ...

+ Feel free to suggest some cool features.